When Ozzy Osbourne Got Sober and Scored Big on ‘No More Tears’

-No matter who long Ozzy Osbourne stays away, his fans never lose faith.
+No matter how long Ozzy Osbourne stays away, his fans never lose faith.
 A case in point remains No More Tears, which arrived on Sept.
-17, 1991 – three long years since he’d last released an album of new material.
+17, 1991 – three long years since he'd last released an album of new material.

 Ozzy's sixth studio LP racked up multi-platinum sales behind nearly an hour of new songs and plenty of grinding riffs from lead guitarist Zakk Wylde.
 Along the way, No More Tears ushered the former and future Black Sabbath frontman into the '90s with some of his solo career's best material.